Return of the MAC

 Faust and the MAC team have functionally reworked spaces, like the weight room.
 Many machines were replaced or repaired, and others were rearranged to foster a safer and less-congested workout space.

-To further promote wellness and a sense of community amongst Seattle Central affiliates, the MAC hired 6 new fitness instructors to teach free yoga, Pilates, dance, and HIIT with a gym membership.
+To further promote wellness and a sense of community amongst Seattle Central affiliates, the MAC hired 6 new fitness instructors to teach free yoga, Pilates, dance, and High-Intensity Interval Training (HIIT) with a gym membership.

 The MAC is also rolling out its Punch Pass Program: a $25 pass that gets you – or a friend – 5 visits to the facility.
 “It’s also a great option if a staff or faculty member doesn't want to sign up for a membership or doesn't want to do payroll deduction,” added Faust.
-More information on both the Punch Pass program and the fitness class schedule can be found on the MAC webpage.

 Information on membership and the Punch Pass Program